mohanedy/dart_design_patterns/lib/template_method/readme.md

 certain steps of an algorithm without changing the algorithm’s structure.
 ***
-**What's Template Method ?** it’s a method that defines an algorithm as a set of steps.
+**What's Template Method?** it’s a method that defines an algorithm as a set of steps.
 One or more of these steps is defined to be abstract and implemented by a subclass.
 This ensures the algorithm’s structure stays unchanged, while subclasses provide some part of the implementation.

 ## The Problem

-To make the problem easier to grasp let's say we need to create a program for cafe this program will have the ability to prepare coffee and tea.
+To make the pattern easier to grasp let's say we need to create a program for cafes this program will have the ability to prepare coffee and tea using the following recipes.

 | Coffee Recipe | Tea Recipe |
 |---|---|